 Can you burn black locust wood in a fireplace?

-Yes, you can burn black locust wood in a fireplace.
-It produces intense heat and burns efficiently with little smoke.
-However, because of its high heat output, ensure your fireplace is in good condition to handle the heat safely.
+Yes, black locust wood can be safely burned in a fireplace.
+It produces intense heat and burns efficiently with minimal smoke.
+However, due to its high heat output, make sure your fireplace is well-maintained and rated for high temperatures.

 How does black locust wood compare to other types of wood, like honey locust?